BuildsWithKing/30-days-solidity-challenge/README.md

 # 🔥 30 Days Solidity Challenge

-## One Smart Contract Every Day – From Zero to Smart Contract Hero
+### 🚀 One Smart Contract Every Day – From Zero to Smart Contract Hero

-## This repository contains my daily smart contract projects as part of a 30-day Solidity coding challenge.
-The goal is to master core Solidity concepts—including structs, mappings, modifiers, custom errors, access control, and more—by building real smart contracts from scratch every single day.
+This repository contains my daily smart contract projects as part of a *30-day Solidity coding challenge*.
+The goal is to *master core Solidity concepts* — including structs, mappings, modifiers, custom errors, access control, and more — by building real smart contracts from scratch *every single day*.

 ---

+### 📂 Folder Structure

-Each folder represents a new day, a new challenge, and a new learning milestone. 💪 Follow along as I grow into a solid Web3 backend (smart contract) developer.
+Each folder represents a new day, a new challenge, and a new learning milestone. 💪

----

-📦 What You'll Find Inside:
-💡 Beginner-friendly smart contracts

-✅ Daily commits showing consistent learning

-✍ Clear comments and clean formatting

-📚 README files explaining each project

----

-## 🔧 Tools Used:

-Solidity ^0.8.x

-Remix IDE & VS Code

-Git + GitHub (SSH)

-Foundry (later phases)

----

-## 📅 Daily Breakdown Example:
+Follow along as I grow into a solid Web3 backend (smart contract) developer.

 Day001-UserStorage/
 ├── UserStorage.sol